turingschool-examples/movie-tracker/README.md

 #### Running Postgres
 * Start Postgres
+  * postgres -D /usr/local/var/postgres* (You could create an alias for this)
   * `psql -f ./database/users.sql` will drop and recreate your database.
-	* *postgres -D /usr/local/var/postgres* (You could create an alias for this)
+  * You might get an error *psql: FATAL: database <username/database> does not exist* To resolve this error type *createdb <username/database>*
+* Once this is complete, you will only need to run `npm start` on the backend to get the database up and running.

 #### Press CMD-T to create a new tab in your terminal
 * Type `psql`.
 This will get you into the interactive postgres terminal.
 From here you can run postgres and sql commands.
-You might get an error *psql: FATAL: database "username" does not exist* To resolve this error type *createdb 'somthing does not exist'*

 #### [PSQL Commands](http://postgresguide.com/utilities/psql.html)